 Florida's standards for receiving a permit are much more lax than many states, and don't provide for police discretion in the issuing process as states like Pennsylvania do, according to the Weekly.
 If an applicant meets the basic standards, they are given the permit.

-Since Hill's offense was only marked as disorderly conduct, a misdemeanor, he made the cut.
+Seeing as how Hill's offense was only marked as disorderly conduct, a misdemeanor, he made the cut.
 The truth is that Florida is in reciprocity agreements with many states already (34, according to Handgunlaw.us), and one is Pennsylvania.
 H.R.
 822 would merely extend this to a national level.

-The Santana slaying is just one example of how differing state gun laws could complicate the matter of the NRTCRA, a feeling displayed by Bobby Scott, who referred to state's rights at the Sept.
+The Santana slaying is just one example of how differing state gun laws could complicate the matter of the NRT-CRA, a feeling displayed by Bobby Scott,

+2011 concealed carry laws by state The governor of Wisconsin is expected to sign into law a bill making it legal in that state to carry a concealed weapon with a permit if a person meets minimum requirements.
+This will leave Illinois as the only state where it is illegal to carry a concealed weapon.
+Prohibited Allowed with a permit to anyone who meets Allowed with a minimum qualifications permit at issuing agency's discretion No permit required D.C.
+Source: Legal Community Against Violence Graphic: Chicago Tribune who referred to state's rights at the Sept.
 13 subcommittee hearing.
 "If a state decides to enter into a reciprocity agreement with another state, as many states do, that is their right and they continue to exercise independent judgment about how best to protect their citizens."
 Scott said.
 "However, we in Congress must not strip them of the power to decide and to protect the safety of their citizens."